 Day 2.
 Chengdu-Dujiangyan.
 64km 2h (BLD)

-Visit Chengdu Panda Base and Jinsha Site Museum, then head to Dujiangyan.
-Overnight: Dujiangyan
+Visit Chengdu Panda Base and Jinsha Site Museum (closed on Monday), then head to Dujiangyan.
+Overnight: Dujiangyan (700m)

 Day 3.
 Dujiangyan-Wolong Panda Habitat.
 66km 1.5h (BLD)

-Explore Qingcheng Mountain in the morning and discover Dujiangyan Irrigation System after lunch.
-Drive to Wolong for overnight.
-Overnight: Wolong (Altitude 2,000m)
+Explore Qingcheng Mountain and Dujiangyan Irrigation System, then drive to Wolong.
+Overnight: Wolong (2,000m)